Personal impact - Making the Impact You Choose

 We think it's more about the impact you make, and whether it's the one you want to make.

 Developing your impact goes hand in hand with developing yourself.
-It's done through looking at strengths and developing what you already have, rather than trying to fix the weaknesses.
+It's done by looking at strengths and developing what you already have, rather than trying to fix the weaknesses.

 What's an impact?